soroushkavousi/fireplace-api/README.md

 - Has three steps: Test, Build, and Deploy
 - At the test stage, integration tests will be run.
 - At the build stage, a docker image will be created and pushed to Docker Hub
-- At the Deploy stage, the image will be run in a VPS with docker-compose
+- At the deploy stage, the image will be run in a VPS with docker-compose

 **4. Docker & Docker Compose**

 - Check [The Dockerfile](Dockerfile) (For building)
 - Check [The docker-compose.yml](docker-compose.yml) (For deploying)